-- i.
-The applicant will be given written notification of the denial of assistance or denial of placement on the waiting list that shall state the reason(s) for the denial. - ii.
-The notice will state that the applicant has a right to request, in writing, an informal review of the decision to deny assistance within fourteen (14) business days of the date of the notification. - iii.
-The informal review will be conducted within ten (10) business days of the date the request is received.
-The owner/agent will select a person who was not involved in the decision to deny assistance to conduct the review. - iv.
-The applicant may present written or oral arguments relative to the decision. - v.
-The applicant will be notified in writing of the results of the informal review within ten (10) business days of the Review. - vi.
+- 1. The applicant will be given written notification of the denial of assistance or denial of placement on the waiting list that shall state the reason(s) for the denial. - 2.
+The notice will state that the applicant has a right to request, in writing, an informal review of the decision to deny assistance within 14 business days of the date of the notification. - 3.
+The informal review will be conducted within 10 business days of the date the request is received.
+The owner/agent will select a person who was not involved in the decision to deny assistance to conduct the review. - 4.
+The applicant may present written or oral arguments relative to the decision. - 5.
+The applicant will be notified in writing of the results of the informal review within 10 business days of the Review. - 6.
 This does not preclude the family from seeking other remedies.

-b.
-Informal Hearings for Participants and Applicants
+B. Informal Hearings for Participants and Applicants